Overview

 TrackierSDK.setDOB("1990-01-01") // String: Date of birth (YYYY-MM-DD)

-TrackierSDK.setGender(TrackierSDK.Gender.Male) // Gender: Male or Female or Others
+TrackierSDK.setGender(TrackierSDK.Gender.Male) // Gender: Male, Female, or Others

 TrackierSDK.setIMEI("123456789012345", "987654321098765") // String, String: Device IMEI